Randy Bass - The Greatest Foreign Player in NPB History

 Books about NPB foreign players are also helpful

-Recent Foreign Player Strategy and Future Direction
+2020s Foreign Player Strategy and Future Direction

 In the 2020s, Hanshin has further refined its foreign player acquisition approach.
 Sheldon Neuse, a 2023 championship roster member, batted only around .240 but contributed through clutch hitting and solid defense.
 Manager Okada avoided placing excessive expectations on Neuse, clearly defining his role as a team member and reducing the pressure foreign players often face.
-Hanshin's recent foreign player strategy has shifted from a model of 'depending on one superstar' to 'acquiring solid contributors who fill team needs.'
+Hanshin's 2020s foreign player strategy has shifted from a model of 'depending on one superstar' to 'acquiring solid contributors who fill team needs.'
 Future challenges include advancing scouting through MLB data analytics and developing acquisition routes from Latin America and Asia.